If you stress eat, overeat, or struggle with food addiction then you’re no stranger to the pain, embarrassment, and inconvenience of an upset tummy.

 FODMAPs and my life

-I’d suffered with IBS for over 20 years, though it wasn’t diagnosed until just a few years ago.
-Over that time I’d learned to live with (or at least to cope with) all the embarrassing symptoms that IBS brings, plus the discomfort and embarrassment typical of the condition.
-However, a few years ago my symptoms became a whole lot worse!
+I’d suffered from IBS for over 20 years, though it wasn’t diagnosed until just a few years ago.
+Over that time I’d learned to live with (or at least to cope with) all the embarrassing symptoms that IBS brings.
+The discomfort and embarrassment became ‘normal’.
+However, a few years ago my symptoms became a whole lot worse.

-It goes without saying that I was taking increasingly lengthy periods off work.
+I was taking increasingly lengthy periods off work, found it hard to leave the house, and was pretty miserable.
 That was the point where I was finally diagnosed with IBS.